Learning Goals

 In this respect, items in an array are similar to characters in a string variable.

-Add the following code to your arrays.html workfile to output items from the three arrays, as identified by their index position.
+Add the following code to your workfile to output items from the three arrays, as identified by their index position.

 // === Outputting array items by index position ===